 The Difference Between Active and Passive Alarm Monitoring

-We are often asked, “How are signals sent and received in your alarm monitoring station?”.
-Because our monitoring station is ULC compliant, we utilize active and passive forms of communication, which are recognized within the CAN-ULC standard referenced within the Fire Code and the Building Code.
-By using the recognized forms of communication, FMC is equipped to monitor your alarm system in a variety of ways, which allows us to adapt to any possible scenario your site may present.
+Clients often ask us, “How do you send and receive signals in your alarm monitoring station?”
+Because our monitoring station complies with ULC standards, we employ active and passive forms of communication, acknowledged within the CAN-ULC standard referenced in the Fire Code and the Building Code.
+By utilizing these recognized forms of communication, FMC can monitor your alarm system in various ways, enabling us to adapt to any possible scenario your site may present.
 Below we will explain the difference between active and passive fire and security alarm monitoring.

 Active Alarm Monitoring

-Active alarm monitoring means that the communication channel between your building and our Signals Receiving Centre (SRC) is actively supervised by the SRC.
-This supervision is done every 180 seconds with an acknowledgement between the monitoring transmitter in your building and the monitoring receiver in the SRC.
+Active alarm monitoring implies that the Signals Receiving Centre (SRC) actively supervises the communication channel between your building and the SRC.
+The SRC conducts this supervision every 180 seconds.
+With an acknowledgement between the monitoring transmitter in your building and the monitoring receiver in the SRC.
 This means that if there is a communication failure between your building and the SRC, our dispatch will be notified about it within 180 seconds.
-The ULC-S561 standard requires FMC to notify you of this communication failure if has not been restored within 5 minutes.
-If the communication failure continues, your system will be placed on “manual watch”, which means that if an alarm is triggered, someone on site must call 9-1-1.
+The ULC-S561 standard mandates FMC to notify you of this communication failure if it has not been restored within 5 minutes.
+If the communication failure persists, FMC will place your system on “manual watch,” requiring someone on site to call 9-1-1 if an alarm is triggered.
 Systems that utilize active monitoring include:

 - IP – provided that a 24-hour battery back up is present

 Systems that utilize active alarm monitoring are typically very stable, and have very little service downtime.

 Passive Alarm Monitoring